 You'd might also like to take a look at other roles within HMPPS, such as the operational support grade job, where you’d play a crucial part in keeping prisons safe and running smoothly.

 It’s really important that Her Majesty’s Prison and Probation Service (HMPPS) continue to be able to recruit prison officers, to ensure the safe and effective running of our prisons.

-We hope introducing this online assessment process will help to keep the prison officer recruitment process as smooth and efficient as possible during these unprecedented times.
+We hope introducing this online assessment process will help to keep the prison officer recruitment process as smooth and efficient as possible during these changeable times.

 We’re always keen to hear feedback to improve our recruitment and assessment processes.
-If you attend a online assessment day, you’ll have the opportunity to tell us how you found it.
+If you attend an Online Assessment Centre, you’ll have the opportunity to tell us how you found it.
 As this is a new process, your feedback will be invaluable in helping us to improve.

 Find out more about becoming a prison officer on our recruitment website.